jimhigson/oboe.js/README.md

 # Status

-Just hitting v1.2, the API has been changing a lot recently but should be settling down now.
+The API has been changing a lot recently but should be settling down now.
 Patches and suggestions most welcome.

-The project is designed in for easy testability and has [about 250 cases](/test/specs).
+Codebase designed in for easy testability and has [about 250 cases](/test/specs).

 BSD licenced.
 But if you use it drop me a note!